01 of 03

 To crochet the square, you'll be working with three of the four yarn colors.
 Although the first four rows are worked in color A alone, carrying colors B and C from the beginning and then continuing to carry both your unused colors throughout the pattern is recommended.

-When you have finished crocheting the chart, work a round of sc st around the outer perimeter of the square using color A. I worked 2 ch sts to form each corner.
+When you have finished crocheting the chart, work a round of sc st around the outer perimeter of the square using color A. We worked 2 ch sts to form each corner.

 For a bit of extra dimension, you can work around of surface crochet slip stitches in the spot where the border touches the outer edge of the charted design.
 If you look closely at the photo, you can see this little detail on the sample project.
 This is optional, and the design would be okay without it.